backblaze-b2-samples/backblaze-frameio/README.md

 - `FRAMEIO_TOKEN` = The Frame.io developer **token** you obtain from https://developer.frame.io/app/tokens
 - `FRAMEIO_SECRET` = the Frame.io Custom Action **secret** you obtain from https://developer.frame.io/app/custom-actions
+- `AWS_ACCESS_KEY_ID` = Your Backblaze B2 application key ID - it is strongly recommended this is unique for this app
+- `AWS_SECRET_ACCESS_KEY` = Your Backblaze B2 application key - it is strongly recommended this is unique for this app
-- `BUCKET_ENDPOINT` = Your Backblaze B2 S3-compatible endpoint, in the form `https://s3.REGION.backblazeb2.com`
+- `AWS_ENDPOINT_URL` = Your Backblaze B2 S3-compatible endpoint, in the form `https://s3.REGION.backblazeb2.com`
+- `AWS_REGION` = The region from your Backblaze B2 S3-compatible endpoint, e.g. `us-west-004`
 - `BUCKET_NAME` = Your Backblaze B2 bucket name
-- `ACCESS_KEY` = Your Backblaze B2 access key - it is strongly recommended this is unique for this app
-- `SECRET_KEY` = Your Backblaze B2 secret key - it is strongly recommended this is unique for this app
 - `UPLOAD_PATH` = Path in Backblaze B2 for exports, for example `fio_exports`
 - `DOWNLOAD_PATH` = Folder in Frame.io for imports, for example `b2_imports`